 Who doesn’t love a holiday bargain?
 Especially a bargain that doesn’t involve dealing with crazy parking lots and crowded stores.

 But have this year’s cyber hacks left you feeling a little vulnerable about online shopping?
 You’re right to have cyber fraud on your radar.
-According to a study that came out last February, there was a 40% jump last year in fraud1 that occurred when there was no physical credit card involved, which means the fraud happened online or using a mobile phone.
+According to a recent study, it's 81% more likely to have fraud happen with online or mobile phone shopping than when there is a physical credit card involved.
 That doesn’t mean you shouldn’t online shop, it just means you need to be careful.

 You’re a smart shopper!
 Protect yourself with these five tips.